agaier/sail/README.md

 Produced using
     Matlab Version: 9.1.0.441655 (R2016b)

-Required Toolboxes:
+Required MATLAB Toolboxes:

-Parallel Computing (for precise evaluation speed up)

-Statistics and Machine Learning (for Sobol sequence)
+Parallel Computing (for precise evaluation speed up) and Statistics and Machine Learning (for Sobol sequence)

 Includes: